HEXUS.TalkingShop: Malware, netbooks and Twitter

 When we move on to recent threats they've observed, it's revealed that Twitter is increasingly being used as a vector for malware.
 As well is it being the social networking resource du jour, the added advantage for the bad guys of Twitter is that URLs are usually shortened - making it even harder to determine whether or not they're genuine.

-Be the first to comment!
+Log in to be the first to comment!